-- 2 Tablespoon soy sauce
+- 2 Tablespoons soy sauce

 - 1 Tablespoon rice vinegar

-- 1/2 tsp sesame oil
+- 1/2 teaspoon sesame oil

-- 1 tsp corn starch
+- 1 tsp corn starch, optional but recommended

-- 16 oz. fresh green beans
+- 16 ounces fresh green beans, trimmed

-- 2 garlic cloves minced
+- 2 cloves garlic, minced

-- 2 1/2 tsp garlic chili paste
+- 2 ½ teaspoons chili garlic paste

 - Heat a large skillet or wok over medium-high heat with the oil.
 Add green beans and cook, stirring occasionally, for about 3 minutes.

-- Add garlic, ginger, chili paste, and red pepper flakes, stirring to coat.
+Add garlic, ginger, chili paste, and red pepper flakes, stirring to coat (add fresno pepper slices, too, if using).
 Continue to cook for 3 minutes, stirring frequently.

-Pour in the sauce mixture and stir to coat, continuing to cook for an additional 3-4 minutes until sauce is thicker and green beans are tender.
+- Pour the sauce mixture into the pan with the beans and stir to coat completely.
+Continue to cook the beans for an additional 3-4 minutes until sauce is thicker and green beans are tender.
 Serve with sesame seeds and/or rice as desired.